Orthognathic (Jaw) Surgery & Treatment of Facial Deformities

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team will make the decision to proceed with treatment together.

 Technology and Orthognathic Surgery

-Dr. Gilbert was among the first U.S. surgeons to utilize computer aided surgical simulation in planning and execution of orthognathic surgery.
+Dr. Gilbert was among the first U.S. surgeons to utilize computer-aided surgical simulation in the planning and execution of orthognathic surgery.
 This technological advancement facilitates optimal functional and esthetic surgical outcomes.